neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

 }
 ```

 The `result` property indicates success or failure based on the `state` property of the object - either `'HALT'` for success, or `'FAULT'` for failure.
-On success, the result object contains the property `value` which is the return value of the invocation.
-On failure, the result object contains the property `message` which will contain a descriptive message of the reason why the transaction failed.
+On success, the return value of the invocation is stored in the `value` property of the object.
+On failure, a descriptive message of the reason why the transaction failed is stored in the `message` property.

 ```typescript
 interface InvocationResultBase {